Deploying a network inventory system ahead of major investments

 • Defining network elements and dictionaries

-• Import and export of data
+• Data import and export

 • Printouts and reports